stephengaito/pdf2htmlex-laminar-scripts/jobs/Readme.md

   `pdf2htmlEX`.

 - `pdf2htmlex-test.run` tests all pdf2htmlEX release objects (AppImage,
-  Debian Archive, Docker image).
+  Debian Archive, Container image).

 - `pdf2htmlex-testAppImage.run` tests the pdf2htmlEX AppImage.

 - `pdf2htmlex-testDpkg.run` tests the pdf2htmlEX Debian archive.

-- `pdf2htmlex-testDocker.run` tests the pdf2htmlEX Docker image.
+- `pdf2htmlex-testContainer.run` tests the pdf2htmlEX Container image.

 ## Testing

-We want to run three types of tests on each of the originally compiled pdf2htmlEX, as well as the AppImage, Debian archive and Docker image versions.
+We want to run three types of tests on each of the originally compiled pdf2htmlEX, as well as the AppImage, Debian archive and Container image versions.

 1. pdf2htmlEX/tests/test_output.py (simple tests to determine that the